Accessibility links

 Basic information

-This article describes the essential steps for creating article-based content from Pangea CMS.
-The information applies for the following content types:
+This article describes how to create and publish article-based content pages from Pangea CMS.
+Pangea CMS supports the following article-based content pages:

-The article-based content types are all standalone pages that have the same look and feel on the public site, as well as almost identical settings in Pangea CMS.
-Pangea offers separate content types for services that wish to internally distinguish between different types of content.
+When published, these article-based content pages have the same look and feel on the public site.
+Pangea offers separate content types for organizational purposes, helping services to internally distinguish different types of content.
+Each content type has a distinct editorial purpose.
 For more information, see the following article:

 To get started, select Create > Text in the primary navigation menu.
 You can then select the type of content you want to create.